|CCC is the principal research wing of NPS National Security Affairs|

 In September 2013, the CCC hosted an inaugural event, Perspectives on Security, Disarmament, and Nonproliferation: Views from the United States and South Africa, in Pretoria.
 Sponsored by the Project on Advanced Systems and Concepts for Countering Weapons of Mass Destruction, PASCC, this was the first of the CCC’s “track 2” engagements to be held with an African country.
 Project Lead, NPS Associate Professor Jessica Piombo, convened a group of American and South African academics from think tanks and universities, as well as policymakers from prominent intergovernmental and non-governmental organizations.
 The event was organized in collaboration with the Department of Political Studies at the University of the Western Cape (South Africa).
 Also in attendance were observers from the South African government and the U.S. Embassy in Pretoria.

 Dialogue discussions increased understanding of national security goals and bilateral concerns related to nonproliferation issues, the role of nuclear weapons in regional threat perceptions, and the evolution of the fuel cycle in a growing nuclear energy environment.
 Lessons learned will help policymakers capitalize on existing and growing areas of partnership to enhance bilateral relations, regional security, and international initiatives.
 South Africa’s continental leadership role and its unique nuclear history highlight the timeliness and value of the dialogue.
-Key findings and session abstracts will be publicly available in a forthcoming report.

 Second PASCC Colloquium Focuses on Chemical and Biological Threats